 - Assistant Research Professor, School of Life Sciences, College of Liberal Arts and Sciences

-- Assistant Center Director and Program Lead for Conservation Investment, Center for Biodiversity Outcomes, Global Institute of Sustainability and Innovation
+- Program Lead for Conservation Investment, Center for Biodiversity Outcomes, Global Institute of Sustainability and Innovation

 Gwen Iacona is an applied conservation scientist who uses quantitative and empirical approaches to understand how biodiversity outcomes can be improved by better decision making.
 Her current work aims to improve endangered species recovery by better understanding the risks and costs associated with recovery planning.
 Gwen specializes in using theoretical tools to study how the costs of conservation interventions influence the choice of actions and the resulting outcomes for conservation agencies.
 Past projects include predicting invasive plant cover, modelling protected area effectiveness and prioritizing conservation action.

 Prior to rejoining Arizona State University as an assistant research professor, Gwen was a postdoctoral research associate working with Professor Leah Gerber.
 Gwen has a PhD from the University of Tennessee, where she studied with Professor Paul Armsworth, and an MS from the University of Florida.
 In her current role, Gwen serves as Conservation Investment Program Lead for the Center for Biodiversity Outcomes.

 McKenzie, P. F., G. D. Iacona, E. R. Larson and P. R. Armsworth.
 2021.
 Partitioning tree diversity patterns to prioritize conservation investments.
 Environmental Conservation 1-9.
 DOI: 10.1017/S0376892921000060. (link )